postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/observing-an-api/new-relic-apm.md

   - type: section
 ---

 New Relic is an application performance management (APM) solution to monitor real-time and trending data for your processes or web apps.
-The API Builder has a New Relic integration that enables you to access New Relic APM metrics from directly within Postman.
+The API Builder has a New Relic integration that enables you to access New Relic APM metrics from within Postman.

-With this integration, each version of your API in Postman can be linked to multiple services from New Relic.
-Each service can correspond to a running instance of the API, such as beta, prod1, and prod2.
-You can also optionally link multiple dashboards from New Relic to your API.
+With this integration, you can link a version of your API in Postman to multiple services from New Relic.
+Each New Relic service corresponds to an API instance, such as `beta`, `prod1`, or `prod2`.
+You can also link multiple dashboards from New Relic to your API.

-> **You can also send Postman monitor results to New Relic.** Note that sending monitor results to New Relic is a separate integration from viewing APM metrics and uses a different New Relic API key.
-The integration in the API Builder has two tabs to cover both integrations.
+> **Want to send Postman monitor results to New Relic?** Sending monitor results to New Relic is a separate integration from viewing APM metrics in Postman and uses a different New Relic API key.
+The integration in the API Builder has two tabs that cover both integrations.
 Learn more about [configuring a Postman monitor integration with New Relic](/docs/integrations/available-integrations/new-relic/).

 ## Contents